 Paul Funchess joined the pastoral staff at Colonial in June 2013.
 Paul has a BA in Pastoral Ministries from Pensacola Christian College, and a Master of Divinity degree from Shepherds Theological Seminary.
 Before attending seminary, Paul traveled for three years as a youth evangelist holding youth conferences and preaching in camps.
 He also served on the pastoral staff of a church in Staten Island and as an assistant pastor in Ocala, FL.
-He is married to Christie and they have four daughters: Hope, Sophia, Gracie, Mckayla, and Zoe.
+He is married to Christie and they have five daughters: Hope, Sophia, Gracie, Mckayla, and Zoe.

 Scott Wylie joined the staff of Colonial in October of 1995.
 He served for six years on a church staff in Michigan.
 He received his Bachelor of Arts in Bible/Theology from Moody Bible Institute in Chicago, Il. and a Master of Religious Education from Trinity Evangelical Divinity School in Deerfield, Il.
 He and his wife, Lorie, have two children: Chad and Eric.